decentralized-identity/interoperability/agenda.md

 ### Agenda - 23 Sep 2020 - US/APAC time (1400 PST)

 1. Updates and Announcements
-1. Final round of edits on map (check back friday for the link) (10min)
+1. Final round of edits on [map](https://whimsical.com/CUhk3dT4RUZvGa4Lt7rNvD) (check back friday for the link) (**10min**)
-1. Present draft questionnaire (10min plus **FIRST HOMEWORK ASSIGNMENT** over email)
+1. Present draft [questionnaire](https://forms.gle/suZpoM4TH11wNneD8) (**10-15min** to draft or do? followup over email list for non-attendees and recording listeners)
-1. Roadmapping - Lobby for your favorite and we will vote on the mailing list?
+1. Roadmapping - The chairs have suggestions but open to lobbying and dissent if the group has other ideas

  | Title | Explanation | Target Deliverable(s)|